vladmandic/face-api/README.md

    *without* TFJS pre-bundled
 - `dist/face-api.node-gpu.js`: CommonJS format for server-side NodeJS execution
    *without* TFJS pre-bundled and optimized for CUDA GPU acceleration
-- `dist/face-api.node-cpu.js`: CommonJS format for server-side NodeJS execution
-   *without* TFJS pre-bundled and using JS engine for platforms where tensorflow binary library version is not available

 Defaults are: